Arlithrien/Restock-Notifier/README.md

 Winn Dixie
 ----------
-Scrapes Winn Dixie's weekly ad for sales.
-Notifies the user when T-Bone steaks are on sale.
+Winn Dixie grocery stores have for decades dubbed themselves "The Beef People", and rightfully so - as their steaks are of excellent quality for an unbeatable price.
+This is especially true when they go on sale.
+This script is designed to scrape Winn Dixie's weekly ad for sales on T-bone steaks.
+The script ideally should be ran twice a week using Windows scheduler, and sends a notification to the user when steaks are on sale.